jcsantoto/cmsc435-space-data-scraper/README.md

 #### Abhinav: 15%
 Added a customization feature for what appears on the user's feed.
 Wrote tests for customization feature.
 #### Derek: 25%
 Created HTML and CSS template for general layout of website.
 Fixed file parsing.
 Wrote tests for file parsing.
-Added layout for community page.
+Added layout for community page and help page.
+Added information to about page and help page.
 #### Maurice: 10%
 Began set up of user login system.
 (Login system incomplete due to personal issues that came up)
 #### John: 25%